YinHK-gameDev/unity-learn/user interface/UI Toolkit/Events/README.md

 | Clickable | PointerManipulator | Tracks mouse events on an element and callbacks when a user clicks a mouse button while the pointer hovers over an element. |

 ### Synthesize and send events
 The event system uses a pool of events to avoid allocating event objects repeatedly.
-To synthesize and send your own events:
+To synthesize and send your **own events**:

 1. Get an event object from the pool of events.
 2. Fill in the event properties.